List of School Governors and their potted histories

 Dr Parker has recently retired and moved to Publow, but previously worked as a consultant psychiatrist locally for many years.
 This gave Julie experience in teaching and training, also how to cope with change in the public sector, as well as managing staff, including supervision, recruitment and appraisals.
 Julie is supportive of village schools being the hub of village life.
 She does not have any business ventures or links with other governing bodies.

-Catherine has no links with other Governing Boards.
+Andy has no links with other Governing Boards.

 Adele has worked in a variety of marketing roles, for large and small brands, working both client-side and agency-side - originally within the Food Industry, but more recently with brands across councils, recruitment, events/venues finance, retail, children’s food & children's sports services.
 She is used to managing a large team, building relationships, interpreting requirements and developing successful marketing campaigns.
 Adele now runs her own business managing the marketing strategy and communications for a range of clients.
 She has no business interests that would influence any decisions made by the GB.